paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 The debugging story is also somewhat lacking.
 After becoming more familiar with the types of mistakes one can make in authoring bindings, tracking down needed code changes from a thrown exception became easier.
-There *are* debugging extensions that can help source debug down into the WASM itself, but currently they require Chrome Canary, and seem to require you to be testing on the same machine that built the binary, though I didn't investgate thoroughly.
+There *are* debugging extensions that can help source debug down into the WASM itself, but currently they require Chrome Canary, and seem to require you to be debugging on the same machine that built the binary, though I didn't investgate thoroughly.
 That said, emitting [DWARF](http://www.dwarfstd.org/) metadata as part of the build process (natively supported by the Emscripten tools) can get you usable callstacks down into the SM, which I only needed once during development.
+See link in the *Reference* section for more details.

-Overall, after getting past the initial learning bump, it seems like productizing a projected SM would not be too difficult a task to accomplish given resourcing.
+Overall, after getting past the initial learning bump, I found that working with the Emscripten/embind system was straightforward.
+Adding new bindings went from being a tricky endeavour initially to being almost robotic.

 #### A Note on Performance